alexakreizinger/ps2hackswiki/docs/software/install-freehdboot.md

 # Install FreeHDBoot to internal hard drive

 Instead of loading FreeMcBoot from a memory card, it is possible to load it directly from the hard drive by installing FreeHDBoot.
-This guide will walk through installing FreeHDBoot onto your internal hard drive using a USB thumb drive.
+This guide will walk through installing FreeHDBoot onto your internal hard drive using an existing FMCB card and USB thumb drive.

 !!! warning "Flashing pre-made images to hard drive"